AVEVA/PI-Connector-for-UFL-Samples/Python/README.md

 9. To generate more data with current timestamps you can run the command below.

     `python piuflgen.py value > morevalues.csv`
-10. For an other example, you re-run the previous steps using values instead of value.
+10. For an other example, you can specify a PI Asset Server and re-run the previous steps using values instead of value.

 ##Licensing

-Copyright 2015 OSIsoft, LLC.
+Copyright 2016 OSIsoft, LLC.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.